BeroBrine/obsidian/Main Notes/DSA/Linked List/Medium/Find Intersection Point of Y Linked List.md

 - When matching node is found , i.e both list contain a node at the same memory address (headA == headB) return the node

 ###### Hashing TC -> O(m + n) , SC -> O(m)
+- In hashing , we hash the nodes of the first list using unordered_set.
+	- Then searching inside the set will O(1)
+	- For each node in the list 2 , search it inside the set and if there's a match just return it.
+###### Positive Diff Approach
+- In this approach
+	- We first find the length of both the linked list.
+	- We find the positive difference between them
+	- We move the head of the larger list till the positive diff
+	- Now both heads of the linked list are at equal starting points.
+	- Move both of the heads of the linked list and if both of the heads collide it's an intersection and return that node
 ##### Handwritten Notes
 ![[]]
 ##### Code